-Although I have seen many iconic and instantly recognisable landmarks across the United States I have discovered some really interesting gems by going of the ‘road less travelled’.
-This subject was suggested by my eldest daughter Toni, so if you like it then it is thanks to her.
+Although I have seen many iconic and instantly recognisable landmarks across the United States I have discovered some really interesting gems by going along the ‘road less travelled’.

-History would have us believe in the UK that Jamestown in Virginia was the first English colony established in the new country and colonial Williamsburg the first town.
-We are all reminded of the Pilgrims landing in Plymouth being the forefathers of modern America who are remembered every third Thursday in November with the only true holiday observed by Americans.
+History would have us believe in the UK, that Jamestown in Virginia was the first English colony established in the new country and Colonial Williamsburg the first town.
+We are all reminded of the Pilgrims landing in Plymouth being the forefathers of modern America who are remembered every fourth Thursday in November with the only true holiday observed by Americans.
 Thanksgiving of course ruined completely by the modern day phenomenon of Black Friday.
 Rejoice with your families, rest and then hit the stores!!

 I digress somewhat.
 Away from the 42 square mile radius of Disneyworld and Universal Studios of Central Florida and approximately 127 miles north of Orlando along the Interstate 4 is St Augustine.
 This is the oldest European colony in America not Jamestown.
 The Spanish arrived here in 1565 and Jamestown was settled in 1607.